 If there is one thing that Canada does well, it’s winter.
 Many of us head south in search of warm weather when the snow arrives, but with some of the world’s greatest winter festivals, Canada offers so many reasons to stay.
-After eighteen months of cancelled festivities, 2022 is bringing us many opportunities to celebrate (outdoors).
-With sparkling lights, live music, skating, ice sculptures and so much more, Canada’s famous winter festivals are waiting to welcome you back – with all the measures in place to keep visitors safe.
+With sparkling lights, live music, skating, ice sculptures and so much more, Canada’s famous winter festivals are waiting to welcome you back this year.

-Here are four Canadian winter festivals within and near Ontario that you do not want to miss.
+Here are eight Canadian winter festivals within and near Ontario that you do not want to miss.

 Most Winterlude events are free, as is transportation between venues, making this an easy event to navigate.
 Start your Winterlude journey at Snowflake Kingdom (a gigantic snow playground), tubing, skating or exploring an ice castle.
 Watch horses trotting on the Rideau, the now famous Bed Races, or the Waiters on Ice Challenge.
 Sample delicious culinary treats, sip Canadian beer and spirits, take in ice sculpting competitions and dance the night away at open air concerts.